kazeera/ODD-BLOBS/README.md

 * define forks at start and end of tracts
 * find location of proteins

-B) functions3_Copy.R located in scripts/r contain functions that process and reformat data
+B) functions_.R located in scripts/r contain functions that process and reformat data

 Input: